 - Have I lost weight with a diet or “period of control” only to be followed by bouts of uncontrolled eating and/or weight gain?

 - Do I spend too much time thinking about food, arguing with myself about whether or what to eat, planning the next diet or exercise cure, or counting calories?

 Have you answered “yes” to several of these questions?
 If so, it is possible that you have, or are well on your way to having, a compulsive eating or overeating problem.

 I had answered “yes” to EVERY question.
 How humbling it was to see.
 I definitely has powerless to change.
 I was an addict.
 A compulsive overeater and no matter what I did or diet I went on , I resorted back to my old familiar coping mechanism like a robot.
 I had over 50 years experience doing it.
 I felt hopeless and in silence of my room I cried.

 Acceptance happened.
 I had come to that point in my journey where i knew I was powerless.
 There was nothing I could do to stop the food crazies in my head and prevent my hands from stuffing my face.
 My life was totally unmanageable; with issues of health, finances, household, relationships and years of neglect, it was purely evident and felt.
 It was hard to admit this.
 Others in my life didn’t know what went on in my head and the struggles I faced.
 I hid it as best as I could.
 Scared if someone knew they would think down on me as many had with my weight over the years.
 Shame and guilt is something that can consume and destroy when held onto.

-Knowing how my brother had 4 years of sobriety through a 12 step, I knew that was my only hope to rid myself of the food crazies.
+Knowing how my brother had 4 years of sobriety through a 12 step program, I knew that was my only hope to rid myself of the food crazies.
 I am thankful today for my program and HP that I have 43 days abstinent from my trigger foods & compulsive eating.

 It is not enough just to be aware and have acceptance for change.
 I have to take…